embatty/KL_2025/course_modules_2025/Alignment_&_VariantCalling/AlignmentAndVariantCalling.md

 ## Post-processing and Analysis <a name="postprocess"></a>

 ### 1. Filter SNPs:
 We can also apply filters to the VCF files to remove or tag low-quality SNPs using `bcftools`.
-For instance, to remove SNPs with a depth of coverage (DP) below 30:
+For instance, to remove SNPs with a depth of coverage (DP) below 30 for the sample ERR4095905:

 ```
-bcftools filter -e 'FMT/DP<30' snps.vcf > snps.depthfilter.vcf
+bcftools filter -e 'FMT/DP<30' ERR4095905_snippy/snps.vcf > snps.depthfilter.vcf
 ```

 How many SNPs were removed through filtering?